Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With a population of 99,475, 41,131 total housing units (homes and apartments), and a median house value of $75,039, house prices in Erie are some of the most affordable in Pennsylvania as well as the nation.
+With 95,508 people, 40,182 houses or apartments, and a median cost of homes of $84,837, house prices in Erie are some of the most affordable in Pennsylvania as well as the nation.

-Relative to Pennsylvania, our data show that Erie's latest annual appreciation rate is lower than 90% of the other cities and towns in Pennsylvania.
+Relative to Pennsylvania, our data show that Erie's latest annual appreciation rate is higher than 90% of the other cities and towns in Pennsylvania.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Erie differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Erie - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Erie real estate investment or home purchase decisions.